adesparmet/ROS-Triggered-Diatom-Biofilm-Migration/README.md

-# Data processing for the article "ROS-Driven Diatom Biofilm Migration"
+# Data processing for the article "ROS-Triggered Diatom Biofilm Migration"

 This repository contains the R scripts used to analyze the data from the article:
 "Reactive oxygen species drive downward vertical migration in diatom microphytobenthic biofilms as a strategy to cope with oxidative stress", Desparmet et al.